Bachelor of Science Degree

 This course is designed to present basic psychological concepts and to introduce students to the scientific study of behavior.
 Core topics include methods of psychological research, the biological bases of behavior, principles of learning, memory and cognition, personality, and psychopathology.
 Other selected topics to be covered would include the following: motivation and emotion, life-span development, social psychology, health psychology, sensation and perception, intelligence, human sexuality, statistics, and altered states of consciousness.

-Introduction to Writing for Electronic Media will give students an overview of the issues concerning electronic media, including legal and ethical concerns.
-Students will learn how to write for electronic media in hands-on training in the school's computer labs using industry-standard programs.
-Prerequisite(s): EGL 102
+Writing for Electronic Media will give students an overview of the issues concerning electronic media, including legal and ethical concerns.
+Students will learn how to write for electronic media using the appropriate writing strategies and industry-standard programs.
+This course is equivalent to PCM 311.
+You cannot get credit for PCM 211 if you have taken PCM 311.
+Prerequisite(s): PCM 120 with a grade of C or higher.

 PCM 313W Communications Theory (Writing Intensive)